Ensuring consumers have access to the products they need to stay healthy and safe.

 Consumer Brands is conducting research to track consumer opinions on the coronavirus and its effects.
 Here is the latest.

-say they are optimistic about the next six months and the United States’ ability to find a treatment or vaccine, reopen the economy and resume normal activities.
+say they are optimistic about the next 6 months and the United States’ ability to find a treatment or vaccine, reopen the economy and resume normal activities — down from 76% in June.

 Companies Step Up to Combat a Crisis